podenv/silverkube/README.md

 This process is pretty much an experimental work in progress, use at your own risk.

+Note that running the display server in a kubernetes pod presently does not work rootless.
+It seems like systemd-login does some magic to authorize this, and it is not clear if and how that can be forwarded to the kubelet context.

 ## Install

 - On a fedora-36 system, install the pre-built package: